The Worshipful Company of Security Professional is the City of London Livery Company for members of the Security industry in the UK and Overseas.

 You should try to attend at least one of the various enjoyable formal functions each year and additionally one informal event.
 Many members attend many more than this minimum.

 This will vary depending on how old you are.
-Seeking to build a strong and sustainable membership base for the future, the fees and subscription structure listed below recognises different levels of affordability associated with age.
+Apart from Apprentices all applicants must be over 21 years of age.
+As the Company is seeking to build a strong and sustainable membership base for the future, the fees and subscription structure for members recognises different levels of affordability associated with age.

-Members who have successfully completed the 12 month preparatory period, may apply to the Court to become a Freeman and on being granted their Freedom will be required to pay the appropriate Freedom Fine shown below.
+Members who have successfully completed the 12 month preparatory period, may apply to the Court to become a Freeman, cl***@***sp.org, and on being granted their Freedom will be required to pay the appropriate Freedom Fine.

-Freemen seeking advancement to Livery must, in addition to the conditions already set out in Ordinance 7.2 (available on the website), have attended at least four of the Company’s City of London events (see below).
-Their application must be approved by the Court and they will be required to pay the Livery Fine stated below.
+Freemen seeking advancement, to Livery must, in addition to the conditions already set out in Ordinance 7.2 (available on the website), have become a freeman of the City of London, have attended at least a further four of the Company’s City of London events.
+Their application should be submitted via cl***@***sp.org, must be approved by the Court and they will be required to pay the Livery Fine.

 Liverymen elected to the Court of Assistants will also pay a fine – largely to offset the cost of their badge of office.